Srikanthssp/Sentinel-with-XDR/labguide/part-01/lab03.md

 ### Task 4: Configure Device Groups

-In this task, you will configure device groups to facilitate access control and automation configuration.
-It ensures effective grouping and remediation of devices.
+In this task, you will configure device groups in Microsoft Defender for Endpoint is important for effective access control, automation, and management of security policies.
+Device groups enable organizations to categorize and organize their devices based on specific criteria, allowing for targeted security measures.

  >**Note**: Please proceed with your tasks without waiting.
 It may take 1 - 2 hours to reflect, kindly procced with tasks and come return after completing all the labs and perform this task.